 Friends, Foes and Good Companions - Olivier Kugler and Andrew Humphreys

-Friends, Foes and Good Companions, is a reportage exhibition by artist Olivier Kugler and writer Andrew Humphreys that explores the Cod Wars through the recollections of those that lived through it and reflects on the impact past and present on the fishing industry.
+Friends, Foes and Good Companions, was a reportage exhibition by artist Olivier Kugler and writer Andrew Humphreys that explored the Cod Wars through the recollections of those that lived through it and reflected on the impact past and present on the fishing industry.

 28th April to 20th August 2023